woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.1.10 - 2018-09-17 =
+= 4.1.11 - 2018-10-17 =
-* Fix - When 3DS card redirect status is "not_required", charge the 3DS source.
+* Fix - Explicitly set 3DS source id to prevent 3DS source not charging when not required.
-* Fix - Payment Request not validating quantity before payment sheet shows.
+* Fix - Prevent Stripe JS failed live/test check from throwing JS error.
-* Fix - Test mode info not showing when description field is left blank.
+* Fix - Find order by source ID if charge ID is not found when cancelled webhook is triggered.
+* Fix - Partial refund on Stripe captured charge erroneously refunding total amount.
+* Fix - Capture charge on previously authorized charge, not showing Stripe fees.
+* Fix - Check if payment icons are set before trying to use them.
+* Fix - Can't use method in write context errors.
+* Deprecate - Soft deprecated function is_pre_30 with is_wc_lt function.
+* Add - Ability to update all active subscription's payment method when adding a payment.
+* Add - Hook to show update all active subscription's payment method checkbox `wc_stripe_display_update_subs_payment_method_card_checkbox`.
-* Add - Filter for Payment Request localized parameters `wc_stripe_payment_request_params`.
+* Add - CSS minification.
+* Update - WC 3.5 compatibility.
-* Update - Stripe API version to 2018-09-06.
+* Update - Stripe API version to 2018-09-24.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).